curl/everything-curl/http/multipart.md

 ![a multipart form](multipart-form.png)

-A user can fill in text in the 'Name' field and by pressing the 'Browse' button a local file can be selected that will be uploaded when 'Submit' is pressed.
+A user can fill in text in the 'Name' field and by pressing the `Browse` button a local file can be selected that is uploaded when `Submit` is pressed.

 ## Sending such a form with curl